Skatterbrainz/aztools/docs/Start-AzToolsAutomationRunbook.md

 ## NOTES
 Output includes explicit return values from runbook, as well as: HasErrors,RowError,RowState,Table so you will likely want to filter the output to only the explicit return properties.
+Uses ZenQuotes API / reference: https://docs.zenquotes.io/zenquotes-documentation/

+ZenQuotes usage limits: Requests are restricted by IP to 5 per 30 second period by default.
+An API key or registered IP is required for unlimited access and to enable Access-Control-Allow-Origin headers.
+We require that you show attribution with a link back to https://zenquotes.io/ when using the free version of this API.

 ## RELATED LINKS